College of Law

 University of Saskatchewan Native Law Centre

 The Native Law Centre, established in September 1975, is Canada's principal training and research program for Aboriginal law and lawyers.
 The University of Saskatchewan created the Centre to promote the development of the law and legal system in ways that would better fit the advancement of Aboriginal communities in Canadian society.
-The Centre undertakes many activities in fulfilling its objective, including a pre-law orientation and screening program.
-The program prepares Aboriginal students for first year in property law, legal writing and study skills.
+The Centre undertakes many activities in fulfilling its objective, including a pre-law orientation program that prepares Aboriginal students for first year law.

-The Centre also has an active research and publication program; a legal pleadings collection; seminar series; and acts as a community resource Centre.
+The Centre also has an active research and publication program; a legal pleadings collection; and acts as a community resource.
 Research activities focus on issues in Aboriginal, human and treaty rights both in the national and international contexts.
 National policy organizers often call upon staff members to attend conferences.
-The Centre publishes the Canadian Native Law Reporter, Justice As Healing, and many technical monographs, and organizes interventions in major cases on Aboriginal and treaty rights in the courts.
-Link: www.usask.ca/nativelaw/publications
+The Centre publishes the Canadian Native Law Reporter, Justice As Healing, First Nations Gazette and many technical monographs, and organizes interventions in major cases on Aboriginal and treaty rights in the courts.
+Link: www.usask.ca/nativelaw

 Program of Legal Studies for Native People